alekborisov/cryptopoetry/README.md

 # cryptopoetry
-An artistic project (netart) that explores the possibilities of creating poetic texts based on the basic principles and technologies of Web3: decentralization, cryptography, blockchain.
+An artistic project (net art) that explores the possibilities of creating poetic texts based on the basic principles and technologies of Web3: decentralization, cryptography, and blockchain.